syncthing/docs/specs/bep-v1.rst

 The Syncthing implementation imposes a hard limit of 500,000,000 bytes on all messages.
 Attempting to send or receive a larger message will result in a connection close.
-This size was chosen to accomodate Index messages containing a large block list.
+This size was chosen to accommodate Index messages containing a large block list.
 It's intended that the limit may be further reduced in a future protocol update supporting variable block sizes (and thus shorter block lists for large files).